-If a party is suspended, dismissed, removed from campus, including housing, or put on leave as a result of the hearing, the assigned sanctions may go into effect pending the outcome of any appeal.
+If a party is suspended, dismissed, removed from campus, including housing, or put on leave because of the hearing, the assigned sanctions may go into effect pending the outcome of any appeal.

 The Final Review Panel will render a written decision on the appeal to the parties within thirty days from the date of the submission of all appeal documents by both parties, unless extended for good cause.
 Final review decisions are absolute.

-XIV.
-Limited Student Conduct Immunity for Reporting Parties and Witnesses Individuals with information about an incident of Sexual and Gender-Based Misconduct may hesitate to come forward out of fear of revealing that their own conduct at the time of the sexual assault and/or incident of sexual violence violates the Code of Student Conduct.
+Limited Student Conduct Immunity for Reporting Parties and Witnesses

+Individuals with information about conduct that reasonably may constitute sex discrimination may hesitate to come forward out of fear of revealing that their own conduct at the time of the incident violates a College Policy.

-Students are encouraged to report incidents of sexual assault and/or sexual violence and assist a person involved in a sexual assault and/or incident of sexual violence in times of crisis.
-McDaniel College does not condone infractions of the Code of Student Conduct but considers reporting incidents of sexual assault and/or sexual violence to be of paramount importance.
+Students are encouraged to report incidents of conduct that reasonably may constitute sex discrimination and assist a person involved in such conduct in times of crisis.

+McDaniel College does not condone infractions of the Code of Student Conduct but considers reporting conduct that reasonably may constitute sex discrimination to be of paramount importance.

-Therefore, the College extends limited immunity for other student conduct substance abuse violations to potential witnesses and complainants in order to facilitate the reporting and resolution of incidents of Sexual and Gender-Based Misconduct.
-The College, in its discretion may extended this limited immunity to other student conduct violations.
+Therefore, the College extends limited immunity for other student conduct substance abuse violations to potential witnesses and Complainants in order to facilitate the reporting and resolution of such conduct.
+The College, in its discretion may extend this limited immunity to other student conduct violations.